-The state Casino Control Commission has announced its first applicants for Ohio online betting licenses, and BetMGM and PointsBet were at the front of the line as Mobile Management Service Providers (MMSPs).
+The state Casino Control Commission has announced its first applicants for Ohio sports betting sites licenses, and BetMGM and PointsBet were at the front of the line as Mobile Management Service Providers (MMSPs).
 BetMGM also applied as a Management Service Provider (MSP).

 This is great news for bettors in The Buckeye State, as a PointsBet Ohio promo code is one of the most valuable deals in the state.